Observing at WMKO

 Please note that Keck I and Keck II have different eastern and western telescope limits.
 This affects the times objects will be available for observing.
 Objects can be acquired earlier on Keck II and followed later on Keck I.

-Keck II AO: Keck II AO (Nirc2, Nirspao) will be unavailable for 3 weeks in late February through mid March.
+Keck II AO: Keck II AO (Nirc2, Nirspao) will be unavailable for 3-4 weeks in mid/late August to mid-September

 DEIMOS: Please see https://www2.keck.hawaii.edu/inst/deimos/detector_issues.html for the latest DEIMOS detector performance status.